DIY Not? The Cheaper Side of Kayak Modifications

 No, duct tape and zip ties won’t last as long as the steel pieces from the hardware store, but there’s a certain pride to be found in modifying your kayak with stuff you have lying around.
 The practice promotes wise economic decisions and might just reduce your impact on the planet.
 Hopefully it’s not a big waste of time.

-Youtuber FishYaker, known IRL as John ‘Toast’ Oats, is full of tips that mostly fall in the former category.
+YouTuber FishYaker, known IRL as John ‘Toast’ Oats, is full of tips that mostly fall in the former category.
 The man has uploaded hundreds, possibly thousands of videos that range from letting his subscribers know when Walmart is having a sale on tackle to any number of DIY how-tos.
-Some of Toast’s clips are questionable in merit, like protecting your keel with Gorilla tape or ‘Ziploc Storage Bags; the Poor Man’s Dry Bag’.
+Some of Toast’s clips are perhaps a bit questionable in merit, like protecting your keel with Gorilla tape or ‘Ziploc Storage Bags; the Poor Man’s Dry Bag’.

 If Toast isn’t your speed, another prolific modifier to check out is Steve Moore, the field editor at Southern Kayak Fishing Magazine.
 He YouTubes under Kayak Hacks Fishing, but he is no hack.
 He seems more like Mitch McConnell’s way cooler younger brother.
 Not that Mitch McConnell isn’t cool.
 He’s cool.